RedHatCRE/syncron/README.md

             downloadDir: "<path where files will be downloaded>"
             ```

-- Proper credentials must be present on running machine.
+- For downloading files from a AWS buckets, proper credentials must be present on running machine.
 Two options:
   - Credentials file at $HOME/.aws/credentials
     - The credentials file has the following format: